ClaraBausson/milestone_project_2/README.md

 To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/ClaraBausson/milestone_project_2.git into your terminal.

 ## UX
 The main goal for this project was to make it as easy as possible for users to visualize and understand the data.
-The color scheme is pastel with a focus on light blue and pink, to keep the website minimalistic and simple.
+The color scheme is pastel with a focus on light blue-green and pink, to keep the website minimalistic and simple.

 ## Technologies